spotlightpa/poor-richard/content/news/2020-03-14-SPLSPECIALS14.md

 *Updated 4 p.m.*

 *Spotlight PA receives funding from nonprofit institutions and readers like you who are committed to investigative journalism that gets results.
-Give a gift today at[spotlightpa.org/donate](https://www.spotlightpa.org/donate).*
+Give a gift today at [spotlightpa.org/donate](https://www.spotlightpa.org/donate).*